vbuterin/pybitcointools/README.md

 This is a fork of Vitalik Buterin's original pybitcointools which is no longer maintained.

-Still in a very early development stage...some stuff not working.

-Done:
-* Better Python3 support
-* Replace bci.py with other explorers
-* Class-based api for different coins, making it easier to add new coins with a common interface
-* Unspents and broadcast transaction tested for live Bitcoin and for the following testnets: Bitcoin, Litecoin and Dash (Dogecoin does not seem to have a working testnet explorer)

-Needs to be tested:
-* Live network transactions for Litecoin, Dash and Dogecoin

-If anyone can help with getting the Bitcoin Cash replay protection signatures working, that would be a big help.

 Short term roadmap:
 * Possible renaming (pycryptotools?)
 * Release on pip